 The Authority maintains a number of useable reserves, as detailed in the Balance Sheet and in Note 8 of the core financial statement explanatory notes.
 Note 8 also provides a comment of the purpose of each of the useable reserves.
-In general though, the Authority sets aside money in the form of useable reserves to fund future planned investment, to mitigate financial risks, and to smooth savings.
+In general, though, the Authority sets aside money in the form of useable reserves to fund future planned investment, to mitigate financial risks, and to smooth savings.

-Excluding National Assurance reserves that are held by the Authority on behalf of the Home Office and are not available to fund general MFRA spend, at the end of 2018/19 the Authority's earmarked reserves were £23.064m, a net reduction of £2.651m on the value at the start of the year.
-These earmarked reserves are required in order to carry forward 2018/19 funds into 2019/20 to meet projects now re-phased or to offset identified potential risks to the Authority's financial plan such as higher than anticipated pay awards.
-The Authority General Reserve has remained constant at £2.000m or 3% of the gross budget, and this provides a relatively small cushion to enable the Authority to cover the risk of unexpected events leading to significant unplanned expenditure.
+Excluding National Assurance reserves that are held by the Authority on behalf of the Home Office and are not available to fund general MFRA spend, at the end of 2019/20 the Authority's earmarked reserves were £18.767m, a net reduction of £3.298m on the value at the start of the year.
+These earmarked reserves are required in order to carry forward 2019/20 funds into 2019/20 to meet projects now re-phased or to offset identified potential risks to the Authority's financial plan such as higher than anticipated pay awards.
+The Authority General Reserve was increased in the year to £3.000m or 5% of the gross budget, and this provides a relatively small cushion to enable the Authority to cover the risk of unexpected events within the year leading to significant unplanned expenditure and was increased due to committed reserves being reduced.

-The table below summarises the main types of earmarked reserves, most notable is the Capital Investment Reserve.
-Note that the Capital Investment Reserve will be drawn down in the coming years to fund investment in buildings and debt repayment as the Authority merges stations, builds new stations, invests in its Training and Development Academy, and repays historic pension and capital debt.
+The table overleaf summarises the main types of committed reserves, most notable is the Capital Investment Reserve.
+Note that the Capital Investment Reserve will be drawn-down in the coming years to fund investment in buildings and in its Training and Development Academy, and repays historic pension and capital debt.

-Capital Strategy and Capital Programme 2018/19 to 2022/23
+Capital Strategy and Capital Programme 2019/20 to 2023/24